On sharing space with your parents, as an unschooling parent:

 Did they go out of their way to bring you sour candies and fancy drink parasols from their work lunches?
 Did they sit down and dig through the Lego box with you, take an interest in your artwork, and remember that your favorite popsicles were the Blue Bell green ones?

 See, it's complicated.

-Eventually, my dad didn’t speak to me for over two years.
+Eventually, my dad didn't speak to me for over two years.
 He actively tried to prevent my mother from communicating with my children and me during that time.
-My father didn’t meet my husband or our new daughter until her 2nd birthday.
-You could say we had a strained relationship.
+My father didn't meet my husband or our new daughter until her 2nd birthday, so by then, you could say we had a very strained relationship.